imagekitio/docs-keep-a-changelog/api-reference/media-api/list-and-search-files.md

 {% swagger baseUrl="https://api.imagekit.io" path="/v1/files" method="get" summary="List and search file API" %}
 {% swagger-description %}
 This API can list all the uploaded files and folders in your ImageKit.io media library.
-You can fine-tune your query by specifying various filters by generating a query string in a Lucene-like syntax and provide this generated string as the value of the `searchQuery`.
+In addition, you can fine-tune your query by specifying various filters by generating a query string in a Lucene-like syntax and provide this generated string as the value of the `searchQuery`.
 {% endswagger-description %}

 {% swagger-parameter in="header" name="Authorization" type="string" required="false" %}